 - Advertising and marketing revenues.
 We derived \$51.0 million of our advertising and marketing revenues in 2012 from key accounts.
 We had over 260 key accounts in 2012. - Other revenues.
-We derived substantially all of our other revenues of \$14.9 million in 2012 from game-related services and VIP membership.
+We derived a substantial majority of our other revenues of \$14.9 million in 2012 from game-related services and VIP membership.